axenda/zatca/README.md

 An unofficial package to help developers implement ZATCA (Fatoora) QR code easily which is required for e-invoicing in Saudi Arabia.

+> ✨ You could use it in both frontend and backend Nodejs projects.

 > ✅ Validated to have the same output as ZATCA's SDK as of 18 November 2021.

 ## Installation